JoshuaKGoldberg/dot-com/src/content/blog/my-plans-for-2023/index.md

 I believe part of solving this issue should be getting more companies to sponsor open source.
 Many companies -especially those without high visibility in developer communities- have no budget for sponsoring their open source dependencies.
-Oftentimes many or all of the employees in those companies -especially the financial decisionmakers- aren't familiar with open source or why they should sponsor it.
+Oftentimes many or all of the employees in those companies -especially the financial decision-makers- aren't familiar with open source or why they should sponsor it.

 I'd like to create a set of resources tailored towards convincing various groups of people to contribute to open source.
 Those groups can include: developers, developers managers, financiers, marketers, and so on.